Hand-crafted, community-driven strategies accelerating economic growth in music cities around the world.

 Having garnered the nickname “The Sound Whisperer” from his tenure as the head of the City of Austin’s Economic Development Department’s Music and Entertainment Division where he reduced sound complaints by 70%, Don brings his experience and passion for creating vibrant music cities to Sound Music Cities and its clients.

-Don has gone far and wide in the music industry, doing everything from managing bands and venues, to handling entertainment relations for Gibson Guitar, to co-founding the North American Music Cities Summit, to working in the public sector.
+Originally from Nashville, Don has gone far and wide in the music industry, doing everything from managing bands and venues, to handling entertainment relations for Gibson Guitar, to co-founding the North American Music Cities Summit, to working in the public sector.
 His strategic perspective lies at the cross-section of these experiences—lending him the ability to navigate and bring together the political and industry landscapes.

 While with the City of Austin, Don’s leadership fueled programs increase prosperity for musicians, music businesses and music venues—all important when building a sustainable economic engine.

 Have just one conversation with Don and it will become evident that he has a special combination of political know-how, street-smarts and active listening skills—three things that help when beginning to connect the dots over the course of a large music ecosystem project.
 He always brings a fresh, unbiased perspective and listens for patterns and themes unique to your city.
 Above all else, Don works alongside clients as a partner, digging deep into the foundational issues that make or break a sound music economy.
 And at the end, he’ll give you a clear, actionable path forward.

 When he’s not advising clients on music-related business or devoting his time to enhancing the quality of the Austin music/musician experience, Don is adding to his collection of rare and vintage western shirts or walking the trails with his family.

 Highlights from Don’s leadership of City of Austin Music & Entertainment Division: